Dynalon/Rainy/docs/README.md

 ### Some Facts:

-  * has two different data backends that can be chosen: plain XML files (one per note) or single sqlite database
-  * written in C# and runs with [mono][mono] on all major platforms (could for example be hosted at a small home server, NAS or cheap VPS/cloud server)
+  * written in C# and runs with [mono][mono] on all major platforms (could for example be hosted at a small home server, NAS, cheap VPS/cloud server, or [RaspberryPi][raspberrypi])
+  * Built-in modern HTML5/[AngularJS][angularjs] based interface for note editing and administration
   * easy deployment through single _Rainy.exe_ file that only requires mono to run, all other libraries are packed, merged and statically linked
+  * uses the awesome [ServiceStack][servicestack] framework for providing the [Tomboy REST API][tomboyrest] and the [ServiceStack.ORMLite][ss-ormlite] O/R Mapper  for database access
+  * support SQLite and PostgreSQL backend databases
   * re-uses the existing [tomboy-library][tomboylib], which is a C# library that should one day put in place into Tomboy, and could be used by other potential clients
-  * uses the awesome [ServiceStack][servicestack] framework for providing the [Tomboy REST API][tomboyrest] and the [ServiceStack.ORMLite][ss-ormlite] O/R Mapper  for database access
   * licensed under the free [GNU AGPLv3 license][agplv3]